 - a.
-A ranch marketing facility shall be connected directly to a Countycounty maintained road or state highway, except as provided in Paragraphs G.2 and H.10. - b.
-Access to a facility shall meet the minimum fire safe standards or same practical effect, as determined by the applicable fire district. - 3.
+A ranch marketing facility shall be connected directly to a Countycounty maintained road or state highway, except as provided in Paragraphs F.2.b, F.3.f, H.2.a, and H.3.e. - b.
+Access to a facility shall meet the minimum fire safe standards or same practical effect, as determined by the applicable fire district.

+-\\\\\3.
 Signs.
 See Table 17.36.130 (Signs).

--Small, off site off-site directional signs, not exceeding two square feet each, may also be approved by Administrative Permit, subject to the property owner's permission. ,-Ssubmittal of a site plan showing the location of each- sign, and a statement addressing the need for each of the signs is required.
+-Small, off-site directional signs, not exceeding two square feet each, may also be approved by Administrative Permit, subject to the property owner's permission.
+Ssubmittal of a site plan showing the location of each sign, and a statement addressing the need for each of the signs is required.

 - 4. Setbacks.
 The following minimum setbacks apply to all ranch marketing facilities and outdoor use areas, excluding parking lots and picnic areas: - a.
-Adjacent to non-residential zones: 50 feet from all property lines. - b.
+Adjacent to non-residential zones: 50 feet from all property lines. - \\\\\b.
 Adjacent to residential zones: 200 feet from all property lines. - c.
 The 200 foot setback in Subparagraph 4.b above may be reduced to no less than 50 feet by a grant of administrative relief in compliance with Section 17.52.010 (Administrative Permit). - F. Ranch Marketing Uses for Crop Production.
 Permitted Table 17.40.260.2 identifies the allowed Ranch Marketing uses for crop production, subject to the provision below.